Asymptotic Dirichlet problem for A-harmonic and minimal graph equations in Cartan-Hadamard manifolds: Introduction

 for some constant $\phi>1$ with $1<p<1+\phi(n-1)$ and

 for some constant $C$, where $P$ and $P^{\prime}$ are any $2$-dimensional subspaces of $T_{x} M$ containing the (radial) vector $\nabla r(x)$.
 It is worth observing that no curvature lower bounds are needed here.
+In the recent preprint \cite{CHH1}, Casteras, Heinonen, and Holopainen generalized this result for the minimal graph equation.

 The goal of this paper is threefold.
 First of all, we are looking for an optimal (or at least close to optimal) curvature upper bound under which asymptotic Dirichlet problems for equations \eqref{Mequ} and \eqref{Aequ} are solvable provided an appropriate curvature lower bound holds.
 Secondly, we are using PDE methods, like Caccioppoli-type inequalities (Lemma~\ref{newlem-mincaccio}), Moser iteration scheme (Lemma~\ref{moseritemin}), and Young complementary functions to study the minimal graph equation.
 As far as we know such methods are not frequently used in the context of the minimal graph equation.
 Last but not least, we want to publicize the results and methods of the still unpublished preprint \cite{Va2} of V\"ah\"akangas.
 Our main results are the following two theorems.
+Below in Theorem~\ref{thmharm}, the operator $\cA$ is of type $p\in (1,\infty)$ and $\alpha$ and $\beta$ are so-called structural constants $\cA$; see Section \ref{subsec_A-harm} for details.

 \begin{theorem} Let $M$ be a Cartan-Hadamard manifold of dimension $n\ge 2$.
 Assume that